scotec-Software-Solutions-AB/Scotec.AspNetCore.DbContextWatcher/README.md

 ```
 DbContextWatcher requires a generic type parameter that specifies the type of your DbContext.

+### Create your own...
+If you want more control over the behaviour of DbContextWatcher, you can derive your own class from it.

 ``` csharp
 public class MyDbContextWatcherMiddleware : DbContextWatcherMiddleware<MyDbContext>